chriso/redback/README.md

 It also comes with the following advanced data structures:

-- **DensitySet** - A sorted set where scores are based on the density of the element.
+- **DensitySet** - A sorted set.
 Adding an element increments its score, and removing decrements it.
-- **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to unique values
+- **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to each unique value
 - **SocialGraph** - Similar to Twitter's (following vs. followers)
 - **CappedList** - A list with a fixed length